open-cloud/open-cloud.github.io.old/0_overview.md

   of virtualization technologies and being managed according to a coherent set of resource allocation policies.

-  - Bound to a set of Members that establish the Deployment's policies.
+  - Bound to a set of Users that establish the Deployment's policies.

   - Bound to a set of Nodes that adhere to the Deployment's policies.

-  - Bound to a set of supported Images.
+  - Bound to a set of supported Images that can be booted on the Deployment's nodes.

-  - Bound to a set of supported NetworkTemplates.
+  - Bound to a set of supported NetworkTemplates that can connect VMs in the deployment.

-  - Bound to a set of ServiceClasses that establish allocation parameters.
+  - Bound to a set of supported Flavors that establish allocation parameters.

-A Deployment may include Nodes that span multiple Sites.
-For example, OpenCloud spans dozens of Sites that are managed as three distinct Deployments, as described in Section **Deployments**.
-Although not currently exercised in OpenCloud, it is also possible that a Site hosts Nodes that belong to more than one Deployment.

 Sites and Deployments can be one-to-one, which corresponds to a each Site establishing its own policies.
 In practice, however, we expect Deployments will often span multiple Sites, where those Sites either correspond to a single distributed organization (e.g., Internet2) or agree to manage their Nodes in collaboration with the containing Deployment (e.g., Enterprise).

-Sites and Deployments often play a role in defining Networks: Sites because they represent where Nodes are located in the network and Deployments because they sometimes represent connectivity among Sites.

-Sites often play a role in operations because they correspond to an organization that hosts Nodes, and hence, owns (is responsible for) the IP addresses assigned to those Nodes.
+Although not currently exercised in OpenCloud, it is also possible that a Site hosts Nodes that belong to more than one Deployment.

 Operationally, the Root-level Admin creates Sites and Deployments.
 The Site-level Admin and Tech create and manage Nodes at that Site, and